bostanem/bostanem.github.io/index.md

 layout: default
 ---

-I'm a post-doctoral researcher in the [Computational Imaging Lab][cilab] at [UC Berkeley] sponsored by [Laura Waller][laura].
-I'm also affiliated with the [Berkeley Artificial Intelligence Research Laboratory] [bair] and [Berkeley Center for Computational Imaging] [bcci].

-In broad terms, my research interests are at the intersection of signal processing, optical physics, and computer science, with applications in bioimaging and physical sciences.
-I'm particularly interested in image reconstruction algorithms, compressive imaging,  non-linear and non-convex optimization, machine learning theory, and statistical inference.
+My website is currently under construction.

+---

+I'm an Assistant Professor at the [Informatics Institute][iins] of the [University of Amsterdam][uva].
 I have obtained my M.Sc. and Ph.D. degrees at [EPFL] advised by [Michael Unser][michael].
+I was a post-doctoral researcher in the [Computational Imaging Lab][cilab] at [UC
+Berkeley] sponsored by [Laura Waller][laura].
+During my time in Berkeley, I was also affiliated with the [Berkeley Artificial Intelligence Research Laboratory] [bair] and [Berkeley Center for Computational Imaging] [bcci].

+In broad terms, my research combines optical physics, computer vision, and machine learning to co-design hardware and computation elements of next-generation systems for acquiring, reconstructing, analyzing, understanding, and displaying high-dimensional visual data.

 You can check  my publications [here][scholar] and my CV can be found [here][resume].

+[uva]: www.uva.nl
+[iins]: ivi.uva.nl
 [EPFL]: http://www.epfl.ch
 [cilab]: http://laurawaller.com
 [bair]: http://bair.berkeley.edu/